 - How are medications administered?

-- Do you offer short-term respite and hospice care?
+- Do you offer short-term respite care?

 - What sets GSL Strongsville apart from other providers?